RohanKarthikeyan/OneCar/README.md

 # OneCar
-Implements a RL agent to play a One Car version of the popular `2 Cars` mobile game.
+Create a One Car version of the popular `2 Cars` mobile game (see `OneCar.py`).

+The goal is to train a (most probably, deep) RL agent to play the game.